ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

   push:
 ```

-If you make a change to your `Dockerfile` and push it to the repository the action will automatically run.
+If you make a change to your `Dockerfile` and push it to the repository, the action will automatically run.

 You can now use GitHub Actions to build Arm images or multi-architecture images using Docker Build Cloud.
 You don't need to provide your own Arm self-hosted runner and you don't need to use emulation.